-Lesson Title: Substitution in formulae Theme: Algebraic Processes Lesson Number: M1-L084 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils 🔏 Write the prob lem in Opening on the will be able to substitute given board. values into a formula.
+Lesson Title: Substitution in formulae Theme: Algebraic F Processes Lesson Number: M1-L084 Class: SSS 1 Time: 40 minutes By the end of the lesson, pupils will be able to substitute given values into a formula.
+Preparation Write the prob board. olem in Opening on the

 - 1. Write on the board: If x = -7 and y = 3, calculate the value of $\left(\frac{x+y}{x-y}\right)^2$ - 2.
 Ask pupils to solve the problem independently in their exercise books. - 3.
 Invite a volunteer to solve the problem on the board.
-Solution: